 If you can’t find a group suitable to your needs, create one!
 Even if you don’t consider yourself a leader, we are here to support you with Group Facilitator’s Guide and we invite you email us at if you get stuck.

-To build the sense of a global community among all those registered in the course, we will host live Zoom gatherings on a monthly basis.
-Live gatherings will be held on the first Sunday of each month through May 2022, from 12:30 to 2:00 PM Eastern Time.
-These gatherings, open only to participants in this training, will feature group practice, shared inquiry, and opportunities to connect person-to-person in breakout groups.
-The full list of dates is as follows:
+To build the sense of a global community among all those registered in the course, we hosted live Zoom gatherings on a monthly basis.
+Live gatherings were held on the first Sunday of each month, November 2021 through May 2022.
+These gatherings have now concluded, and will resume with the launch of the new version of the training in the fall.

 How Should Groups Use the Material?